 Understanding the broad and changing needs of the communities in and around Washington, D.C., the Philip L. Graham Fund is dedicated to supporting organizations that provide a wide array of direct services to individuals and families.
 The Fund awards grants across four focus areas and a geographically vast area that includes 10 counties in Virginia and Maryland as well as the District of Columbia.

 The Fund is always looking for innovative and efficient organizations to support.
 Over the past several decades, the Fund has invested tens of millions of dollars in the physical infrastructure, information technology, and transportation needs of local nonprofit organizations.
 The Fund’s five-member board prefers to fund requests for one-time projects or expenses, but does occasionally award grants for program and general operating expenses.

-In 2016, the Philip L. Graham Fund awarded almost $4.3 million in grants to 125 organizations across Virginia, Maryland and the District of Columbia.
-Twenty-five grants went to first-time grantees.
-Together, grants in the Health & Human Services and Education focus areas represented almost 90% of the Fund’s giving last year.
+In 2017, the Philip L. Graham Fund awarded $4.1 million in grants to 138 organizations across Virginia, Maryland and the District of Columbia.
+Twenty grants went to first-time grantees.
+Together, grants in the Health & Human Services and Education focus areas represented 84% of the Fund’s giving last year.

 Reflective of its determination to respond to a wide range of community needs, the Fund's grant recipients are broad and varied.
 Grants are awarded across four interest areas.